New Ideas in IT

 Details

 For a detailed understanding there are downloads available on the Downloads web-page.
 These contain working examples, the computer code (MS VBA), and white-papers.
+In an example of determining the standard-deviation of a sample-set the number of lines-of-code is reduced from 25 in "C" to just 5 in SPL (symbolic-processing-language).

 Symbolic-Processor imageSymbolic-Processor image